Water to reclaimed water customers

 In sunny California, MPC-Buoy technology is controlling algae in reclaimed water since 2018.
-Vallecitos Water District provides 5.25 million gallons recycled water for irrigation every day.
+Vallecitos Water District provides 5.25 million gallons of recycled water for irrigation every day.

 TSS levels need to be low to fulfil the demands of modern irrigation systems.
-Algae increases TSS and clogs the filters that are in place to remove TSS prior to the distribution to the irrigation systems.
+Algae increases TSS and clog the filters that are in place to remove TSS prior to the distribution to the irrigation systems.
 This allows for less cleaning of the filters.